Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Conclusions

 \section{Conclusions}

 In conclusion, our proposed anomaly detection method demonstrates significant improvements over existing techniques by effectively leveraging a small amount of labeled anomaly data alongside a large amount of unlabeled data.
-Our method's robustness to anomaly contamination and its ability to generalize to unseen anomalies make it highly suitable for real-world applications across various domains.
+Our method's robustness to anomaly contamination and its ability to generalize to unseen anomalies make it highly suitable for real-world applications across various domains, including network security\cite{cybersecurity24}, financial fraud detection\cite{FinancialIoT24}, and medical diagnostics\cite{healthcare24}.
 Future work could explore extending our method to other types of data, such as images, to further validate its versatility and effectiveness.
-For the reconstruction learning component, we could also consider using more advanced variants like Variational AutoEncoders (VAEs) to enhance feature extraction capabilities.
+For the reconstruction learning component, we could also consider using more advanced variants like Variational AutoEncoders (VAEs)\cite{VAE13} to enhance feature extraction capabilities.